Voting Basics

 Mail Ballots

 Yes.
-If a voter is unable to complete their mail-in or absentee ballot independently, they may receive assistance from a person they choose.
+If a voter is unable to complete their mail-in or absentee ballot independently, they may designate someone in writing using the Authorize a Designated Agent Form or a form provided by your county to help them.

 Pennsylvania has also implemented an accessible remote ballot-marking solution for mail voting for use by voters with a disability.
 If you need assistance, you may call 1-877-VOTES-PA (1-877-868-3772).